Chapter 13 Bankruptcy

 How Can Chapter 13 Bankruptcy Help?

-While it is possible to consolidate your debts through a credit repair company, keep in mind that Chapter 13 bankruptcy is the only true method of debt consolidation and elimination.
-Not only can it give you the necessary time to repay your debts, but it will also grant your several governmental protections against debt collectors.
+While it is possible to consolidate debt through a credit repair company, keep in mind Chapter 13 bankruptcy is the only true method of debt consolidation and elimination.
+Not only does Chapter 13 grant time to repay debt, Chapter 13 also grants several governmental protections against debt collectors.

 We would be happy to provide legal counsel to anyone interested in learning how declaring bankruptcy could help their situation.
 Get in touch with a bankruptcy attorney now for your free case evaluation.